 If you’re looking to extend your Malaysia trip outside of Kuala Lumpur, why not head out to Georgetown, Penang?
 Despite being a small island, there are so many things to do in Penang, from fascinating UNESCO Heritage buildings to world-famous street art and food, making it the perfect Malaysia getaway!

-If you’re looking for what to do in Georgetown, this Penang itinerary for 3 days will convince you to plan your next trip to the food capital of Malaysia!
+If you’re wondering what to do in Georgetown, this Penang itinerary for 3 days will convince you to plan your next trip to the food capital of Malaysia!